 These top 2 were vanilla cupcakes with frosting, the bottom left is a chocolate cupcake with vanilla frosting and the bottom right was a French Toastie Cupcake.
 The frostings were pretty much pure oil so I just couldn't handle it.
 I scraped most of it off.
 The French Toastie tasted artificial and weird.

 Top left is a chocolate donut, top right is a vanilla cupcake topper and the bottom two were sugar donuts.
-I know they look so delicious in the photos, but they were not very good.
+I know they look so delicious in the photos, but they were sadly very dry.
 My daughter didn't like the donuts because they were so dry.

 She took just one bite and said it was yucky and too dry.
 I tasted it to be sure.
-She is right.
-That kid knows good versus bad baked goods, lol.
-It was dry and tasted too lemony or acidic.
+She was right.
+It tasted too lemony or acidic.
 The chocolate iced donut was better, only because it had chocolate, but the donut part was exactly the same....dry.
-Maybe they had been sitting there a couple of days??
+My guess was they had been sitting there a couple of days??
 Who knows, but I wouldn't order the donuts again.
-They just didn't taste fresh or moist.

 So, I totally admit, my opinions on baking, and desserts in general, are picky.
 It's a curse because I don't like a lot of what I try.
 To make matters worse, my hubby is even more of a critic.
 It probably makes sense now why I test my dessert recipes so much, because even to myself, I'm hard to please, lol!
 But, at least I now know what I would get.
 I will go back there, but next time I will stick with the Thin Mint cookies and not order so dang much!